Glenn Littlejohn

 Glenn Littlejohn is a Canadian politician in Newfoundland and Labrador, Canada.
 Littlejohn was elected to the Newfoundland and Labrador House of Assembly in the 2011 provincial election until his defeat in the 2015 election.
 A member of the Progressive Conservative Party, he represented the electoral district of Port de Grave.

 Littlejohn had previously contested the district unsuccessfully in the 2007 provincial election.
-Prior to his election, he also served as Mayor of Bay Roberts.
+Prior to the 2007 election, he also served as Mayor of Bay Roberts.

 Following his electoral defeat, Littlejohn worked in the Opposition Office for a period of time.
 He contested the 2019 provincial election in Harbour Grace-Port de Grave, but was defeated by Liberal incumbent Pam Parsons.

+He currently serves as the vice president of the NL PC Party.